‘Tis the season, for social anxiety

 All was going well until the morning of Xmas Eve.
 I woke up, started to pack for the night and decided I would vacuum before we left so the house looked nice and clean when I arrived home.
 Literally, mid vacuum I started to feel sick, my heart started pounding, I became short of breath and I had to stop what I was doing, vacuum running, I immediately stopped and sat down for about 10 minutes and performed a new breathing exercise I have recently learned.

 We are home now and I wanted to write a quick note about my experience, just in case anyone else has had similar feelings over the course of the day and feels like they are weird, or the only one, you’re not!
-In case you do suffer a similar feeling I wanted to share this brilliant breathing exercise with you.
+In case you do suffer a similar feeling I wanted to share this brilliant breathing exercise with you so you can manage your social anxiety too!
 The reason I think it works so well is that it’s so simple.
 Thankfully, I didn’t have to use it on Christmas day but I think just being aware that I had the tools available to calm myself down, stopped it even happening.

 Here it is, the magic trick.